-The Department of Obstetrics & Gynaecology at Singapore General Hospital (SGH) shares safe pregnancy exercises for all the three trimesters.
+The Department of Obstetrics & Gynaecology from Singapore General Hospital (SGH) shares pregnancy-safe exercises for all three trimesters.

-Dr Tan Wei Ching, Senior Consultant at the
+Dr Tan Wei Ching, Senior Consultant from the

 Singapore General Hospital (SGH), a member of the